The Ultimate Guide to Domestic Partnerships and Health Insurance

 Designation of your partner as a primary life insurance plan beneficiary

 Have questions?
 Reach out to our support team for more personalized help.
 Think you and your partner are eligible to share a health plan?
-Enter your zip code below to start comparing plans.
+Enter your ZIP code below to start comparing plans.